-6 The National Wildfire Coordinating Group has adopted the Organizational 7 Needs Assessment (ONA) as a replacement for the Type 3, Type 2, and Type 1 8 Incident Complexity Analysis.
-The Organizational Needs Assessment assists 9 personnel with evaluating the situation, objectives, risks, and management 10 considerations of a complex incident and determining the appropriate 11 organization necessary to manage the incident.
-The Organizational Needs 12 Assessment is incorporated into the Wildland Fire Decision Support System 13 (WFDSS), and is available at: http://www.wfmrda.nwcg.gov/policy.php
+- 7 The National Wildfire Coordinating Group has adopted the Risk and - 8 Complexity Assessment (RCA) as a replacement for the Incident Complexity - 9 Analysis and the Organizational Needs Assessment.
+The RCA assists personnel - with evaluating the situation, objectives, risks, and management considerations - of an incident and recommends the appropriate organization necessary to - 12 manage the incident.
+The Risk and Complexity Assessment is found in - 13 Appendix E.